 Want to explore the world but don’t have the time or the money?
-Here is the answer: virtual travel.
+Here is the answer: a virtual vacation.
 This is how we have been traveling during Covid-19.
-We have used Airbnb before for glamping, beach condos and visiting our son at college, but now we are traveling on a whole new level.
+We have used Airbnb before for glamping, beach condos and visiting our son at college, but now we are taking travel to a whole new level.